patmizi/uts-progsoc-git-workshop-2/README.md

 #### Creating the merge conflict

 After pushing your changes, and under the instruction of the the person running the workshop.
-You are going to pull changes from the source of the forked repo.
-To do this you will need to do the following:
+You are going to synchronise changes from the source of the forked repo.
+To do this you will need to run the following commands:

 ```
 git fetch upstream
-git pull
+git merge upstream/master
 ```

 If done correctly this should create a merge conflict in index.html and you should see the following output: